ids-s1-21/project-I_Have_Never_Coded_Before/README.md

 ## Summary

-Write-up of your project and findings go here.
-Think of this as the text of your presentation.
-The length should be roughly 5 minutes when read out loud.
-Although pacing varies, a 5-minute speech is roughly 750 words.
-To use the word count addin, select the text you want to count the words of (probably this is the Summary section of this document, go to Addins, and select the `Word count` addin).
-This addin counts words using two different algorithms, but the results should be similar and as long as you’re in the ballpark of 750 words, you’re good!
-The addin will ignore code chunks and only count the words in prose.

-You can also load your data here and present any analysis results / plots, but I strongly urge you to keep that to a minimum (maybe only the most important graphic, if you have one you can choose).
-And make sure to hide your code with `echo = FALSE` unless the point you are trying to make is about the code itself.
-Your results with proper output and graphics go in your presentation, this space is for a brief summary of your project.

-As of recently, their has been a lot of uproar about the police killing people, for example the recent death of George Floyd that sprouted mass protests.
-As a result, we decided to choose a data set from kaggle that was called "Innocent Deaths caused by Police".
-The reason why we chose this dataset is because we wanted our project to be something meaningful and show information that can help put light to an important issue.
+As of recently, there has been a lot of uproar about the police killing people, for example the recent death of George Floyd that sprouted mass protests.
+As a result, we decided to choose the "Innocent Deaths caused by Police" data-set from kaggle.
+We chose this data-set because we wanted our project to be meaningful and show information that can shed light on an important issue.

-While looking through the data-set we realized that we had a little bit of cleaning to do.
-The first bit of cleaning that we had to do was to make a zip code that would group countries together since having 50 different states on the x axis would be hard to read and not that effective.
+The first bit of cleaning that we had to do was to make a zip code that would group countries together since having 50 different states on the x-axis would be hard to read.
 As a result, we took the zip code by the first number which grouped states together by geographical location.
 Additionally, we extracted the year from the date so we could group by year.
-Finally, we had to mutate the "European-American/White" race since one of the observations had different capitlization, so we added it by changing the capitalization.
+Finally, we mutated the "European-American/White" race since one of the observations had different capitalization, so we added it by changing the capitalization.

-Column state accronym to full state made a column year police_zip police_data

-How different factors affect the chances of dying at the hands of the police?
+ For the first plot, we wanted to identify whether there was any change to the number of police deaths over time.
+Although time itself does not have a causal relationship with police deaths, we can infer that potentially political and societal factors do have an effect.
+These factors will change and alter the number of deaths at the hands of police each year.
+We facetted our plot by race to identify whether there were any noticeable changes over time.

+Overall, we found that Native American/Alaskan, Asian/Pacific Islander and Middle Eastern had a relatively low number of deaths per year.
+In contrast, European – American/White and African – American/Black have relatively high deaths per year.
+Both show an increase from 2000 until around 2015 and then plateau before having a noticeable decrease in 2021.
+This is understandable as 2021 isn’t a full year sample.
+However, another striking feature is the close proximity in the number of deaths between European – American/White and African – American/Black races.
+Which begs the question how do deaths per year for each race reflect as a proportion of the population?

+So, we sampled three years 2000, 2010 and 2019 and then for each race divided the number of deaths by the race population for that year.
+We could then identify whether there had been a change in police deaths for each race per capita.
+We used data gathered from the US census for these years.
+An issue that cropped up was that there wasn’t a population category for Middle Eastern in the census, so we added the Middle Eastern deaths to the Asian/Pacific Islander deaths and divided this result by the Asian/Pacific Islander population.
+This allowed us to analyse all races for each year.

+We found that in 2000 the highest police deaths per capita for a race was for Native American/ Alaskan group followed by African – American/Black.
+In 2010 and 2019 the highest police deaths per capita was clearly recorded as African – American/Black.
+This would strongly suggest that race does contribute to a person’s likelihood of being killed by the police and confirms our preconceptions that there is racial discrimination within the US police force.
+Furthermore, there is an increase in deaths by police per capita for this race over time suggesting that the racial discrimination within the police force is prevalent and is getting worse.

+ For our fourth plot, we wanted to graph something that could take into 2 variables, the state and year, with the number of deaths on the y-axis.
+We knew that we couldn’t facet the graph with 50 different states so we used the first number of the zip code which we mutated when cleaning the data.
+When we plotted this graph we found that the top three states with the highest frequency of deaths were the states that started with the zipcode 3 (southeast states),7 (south states), and 9 (west states).
+The states with the least amount of deaths are in the central but we can account for the fact that central states in general have a lesser population compared to other states.

+We then wanted to visualise our results from the Police Deaths by Grouped States plot and view how this looked on a geographical map.
+We did this by calculating the proportions of death in a state against the population of that state in 2010.
+The heatmap shows us that the proportions of deaths in the state seem to be much higher in the south, which seems to be where views are more pro-police.
+Additionally, we can see that there is a white space in the middle of the map, which is where Wyoming is meant to be.
+This indicates to us that there were no deaths from the police in Wyoming in 2010.
+This seems to line up with the fact that Wyoming is one of the safest states in the US and about 9 in 10 people feel safe living there.

+We repeated this for 2019 which showed the central states having the greatest police related deaths per capita.
+In general these states are pro-gun in contrast to the more democratic western coastal states and north-eastern coastal states which have less police related deaths.
+Thus suggesting, the state you live in plays a role in how likely you are to be shot by the police.